Semiclassical truncated-Wigner-approximation theory of molecular-vibration-polariton dynamics in optical cavities

-\textit{TWA theory of molecular-vibration-polariton dynamics--} As illustrated in Fig.~\ref{fig: system}, consider a system of $N$ molecules strongly coupled to an optical cavity mode whose frequency $\omega_\text{c}$ is in the infrared region so that the electronic excitations of the molecules can be ignored.
-The dipole-gauge total Hamiltonian of the system $\hat{H}=\hat{H}_\text{m}+\hat{H}_\text{c}$ is obtained by performing the Power-Zienau-Woolley gauge transformation on the minimal coupling QED Hamiltonian in the Coulomb gauge~\cite{Tannoudji-book, Power59, Woolley74}.
+\textit{TWA theory of molecular-vibration-polariton dynamics--} As illustrated in Fig.~\ref{fig: system}, we consider a system of $N$ molecules strongly coupled to an optical cavity mode whose frequency $\omega_\text{c}$ is in the infrared region so that the electronic excitations of the molecules can be ignored.
+The dipole-gauge total Hamiltonian of the system $\hat{H}=\hat{H}_\text{m}+\hat{H}_\text{c}$ is obtained by performing the Power-Zienau-Woolley (PZW) gauge transformation $\hat{U}=e^{-i\hat{\boldsymbol{\mu}}\cdot\hat{\mathbf{A}}}$ on the minimal coupling QED Hamiltonian in the Coulomb gauge~\cite{Tannoudji-book, Power59, Woolley74}.
+Here, $\hat{\boldsymbol{\mu}}$ is the total dipole moment operator of the molecular system and $\hat{\mathbf{A}}$ is the vector potential operator of the cavity mode.
 The nuclear dynamics on the electronic-ground-state potential energy surface of the molecules are represented by the molecular Hamiltonian

 where $\hat{\mathbf{P}}_{nj}$ denotes the momentum operator of the $j$th nuclear degree of freedom in the $n$th molecule with the effective mass $M_{nj}$, $\hat{V}_\text{g}^{(n)}$ represents the electronic-ground-state potential energy of the $n$th molecule, and $\hat{V}_\text{int}^{(nl)}$ is the interaction between the $n$th and $l$th molecules.
 The cavity photon energy and the molecule-cavity coupling are included in the Hamiltonian